Azure Application Gateway features

-Connection draining helps you achieve graceful removal of backend pool members during planned service updates.
-This setting is enabled via the backend http setting and can be applied to all members of a backend pool during rule creation.
-Once enabled, Application Gateway ensures all deregistering instances of a backend pool don't receive any new request while allowing existing requests to complete within a configured time limit.
-This applies to both backend instances that are explicitly removed from the backend pool by a user configuration change, and backend instances that are reported as unhealthy as determined by the health probes.
-The only exception to this are requests bound for deregistering instances, which have been deregistered explicitly, because of gateway-managed session affinity and continues to be proxied to the deregistering instances.
+Connection draining helps you achieve graceful removal of backend pool members during planned service updates or problems with backend health.
+This setting is enabled via the Backend Setting and is applied to all backend pool members during rule creation.
+Once enabled, the application gateway ensures all deregistering instances of a backend pool don't receive any new requests while allowing existing requests to complete within a configured time limit.
+It applies to cases where backend instances are:

 Custom error pages

 Application Gateway allows you to create custom error pages instead of displaying default error pages.
 You can use your own branding and layout using a custom error page.